 One of the most important things you can do to protect yourself from a serious fire is to install fire alarms and test them regularly.
 In Ontario, it is the law to have a working fire alarm on every level of your home and outside sleeping areas.
 Make sure to check the batteries often and replace them when necessary.
+A good habit is to change the batteries when you change your clocks in the spring and autumn.
 You should replace your fire alarms every 10 years.

 You can also take these steps to protect yourself from a fire:

-Make sure that your children understand what to do in a fire and that you have safety plans in place for any family members with disabilities.
+Make sure that your children understand what to do in a fire and that you have safety plans in place for any seniors and family members with disabilities.

 If There is a Fire in Your Home